POOKPINTOKAO | Thailand

 Indeed, we met him.
 Leader and example for his own community is the perfect description of Tor, with whom we had a chance to spend a few days working on his farm and observing his daily challenges.
 But this is the story for the next issue of GoodNewsLetter.

 As rice is so basic to Thai society the issues related to its production are very sensitive.
 In the short period we spent in the country we met several organizations working on improving farmers life and quality of food.
 Among others we mention:

-FolkRice – organization with headquarter in Bangkok, which focuses on foster the local varieties of rice, associating organic farmers and connecting them with costumers.
-The leader of the organizations, named Action (Anukool Saibejra), is a farmer himself.
+FolkRice – organization with headquarters in Bangkok, which focuses on fostering the local varieties of rice, associating organic farmers and connecting them with customers.
+The leader of the organization, named Action (Anukool Saibejra), is a farmer himself.
 Currently, he is preparing an application which will make it easier to buy organic rice.
 They also develop other rice-based products, f.e. cosmetics.

 Pradhana Chariyavilasakul (Be) – founder and volunteer of Pookpintokao project, which aim at building relations between organic farmers and customers.
 She is professional marketing specialist.

 Seansun Tanesvivat – volunteer of Pookpintokao project.
 She is professional trainer and coach.